 - black pepper

 - Preheat the oven to 400°.
-Line a baking sheet with aluminum foil.
-I supposed parchment would work also, but my French mama said foil, so I obey.
+Line a baking sheet with parchment paper.

 - Lay out the vegetable rounds on the tray and drizzle with olive oil.
 Season to taste with thyme, salt, and pepper.

 - Bake in the oven for 30 to 45 minutes or until the vegetables are tender, but still slightly al dente.
 They will be browned in spots.
 Use caution when checking as there may be a lot of steam.

 - Drizzle with vinegar and serve hot, warm, or at room temperature.